akanshSirohi/Remote-Desk/README.md

 - Keypad support
 - Presentation Support

+!!
+NOTE:- This App May Not Work If Any Type Of Virtual Machine Is Installed On Your System Or You Changed Your Network Adapter Settings.
 > One of many ongoing projects so more features and app stability is increased in next versions

 ## Screenshots